abahmad02/Jeeny-Case-Study/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For support and questions:
-- Email: support@jeeny.com
-- Documentation: Check the Swagger UI at `/swagger-ui.html`
-- Issues: Create an issue in the repository

----

 ## 🎯 Design Decisions & Assumptions

 ### Assumptions Made